-Chris’s patent caseload has included an array of technologies in the pharmaceutical, immunology, medical device, agritech, and computing systems fields.
-In the area of pharmaceuticals, Chris has experience representing plaintiffs and defendants in patent infringement actions related to antibiotics, cancer-treatment drugs, sleep aid medications, and fungal infection ointments in district courts around the country.
-Chris has participated on several trial teams in high-stakes, high-profile litigation in pharmaceutical and agritech cases, and has collaborated on matters before the US Court of Appeals for the Federal Circuit and the US Supreme Court.
+Chris’s patent caseload has included complex litigation involving pharmaceutical, immunology, medical device, agritech and computing systems technology.
+In the area of pharmaceuticals, Chris has experience representing both plaintiffs and defendants in small-molecule and biologics patent infringement actions related to antibiotics, solid dosage form systems, cancer-treatment drugs, sleep aid medications, and fungal infection ointments in federal district court, including Remicade®, Lunesta®, Sensipar®, Glumetza®, Topicort®, Cubicin®, Uceris®, Jublia®, Tecfidera®, Gemzar®, Reclast®, and Zometa®.
+Chris has participated on trial teams in high-stakes, high-profile litigation in pharmaceutical and agritech cases, and has collaborated on matters before the US Court of Appeals for the Federal Circuit and the US Supreme Court.
 Notably, Chris was one of the first attorneys to litigate novel issues of statutory construction of the Biologics Price Competition and Innovation Act.

 Chris served as law clerk to the Hon.
 Todd M. Hughes for the US Court of Appeals for the Federal Circuit, and the Hon.
 Gail J. Standish for the US District Court for the Central District of California.